wonkledge/okatsu/README.md

 ## resolved

-​	Returns promise resolved with data passed in
+​	Returns promise resolved with data passed in.

 ##### 	Signature